 You can think about debugging as being the art and science of removing bugs from your PowerShell scripts.
 You may find your script does not always do what you or your users want, both during the development of a script and later after you have used the script in production.
-Troubleshooting is a process you go through to determine why your script is not doing what you want (and helping you resolve your issues with the script).
+Troubleshooting is a process you go through to determine why your script is not doing what you want (and helps you resolve your issues with the script).

 There are three broad classes of problems that you encounter: